 Let’s focus on four different ways to make your Tweets stand out from the crowd.

-A lot of people on Twitter are ignoring the potential for sharing photos on their profiles.
-Sure, the original promise of the website is a microblogging platform, it wasn’t meant to be used like this.
-That doesn’t mean it doesn’t have the capability though.
+Many people on Twitter ignore the potential for sharing photos on their profiles.
+Sure, the original promise of the website is a microblogging platform, but it wasn’t meant to be used like this.
+That doesn’t mean it doesn’t have the capability, though.

-Just like with photo’s, the popularity (and effectiveness) of multimedia, in general, continues to grow on Twitter.
-A survey from Twitter in 2015 already found that 82% of their users are watching video content on Twitter and that they wanted to see more videos from celebrities, other users and brands.
-So why no offer your followers what they are asking for?
+Just like with photos, the popularity (and effectiveness) of multimedia, in general, continues to grow on Twitter.
+A survey from Twitter in 2015 already found that 82% of their users are watching video content on Twitter and that they wanted to see more videos from celebrities, other users, and brands.
+So why not offer your followers what they are asking for?

-Wyzowl’s State of Video Marketing 2017 report, has similar video numbers as the one supplied by Twitter in 2015.
+Wyzowl’s State of Video Marketing 2017 report has similar video numbers as the one supplied by Twitter in 2015.
 They say that 79% of consumers are rather watching a video to learn about a product than learning by reading text on a page.
-Even higher (84%) of consumers were even convinced to make a purchase after watching a video by a brand.
+Even more (84%) of consumers were convinced to make a purchase after watching a video by a brand.

 Why not make full use of this on your Twitter account?
-You can create your videos and upload them, create small video responses as a personalised thank you message to your followers, retweet relevant video content your followers might find valuable or even use things like Periscope (part of Twitter) to live stream events.
+You can create your videos and upload them, create small video responses as a personalized thank you message to your followers, and retweet relevant video content your followers might find valuable.

-If you’re adding photographs, video’s, of course, you can’t go without using GIF’s as well.
-According to Twitter a 100 million GIF’s where shared on Twitter in 2016.
-When you are unable to record a personal message on video, at least use one of the little-animated GIFS in your communication.
+If you’re adding photographs and videos, you can’t go without using GIFs as well.
+According to Twitter, 100 million GIFs were shared on Twitter in 2016 when you cannot record a personal message on video, at least use one of the little-animated GIFS in your communication.

-With GIF support build in, right to the mobile client, it is easier than ever, so what are you waiting for!
+With GIF support built in, right to the mobile client, it is easier than ever, so what are you waiting for?

-The last item in our list to use to help your business stand out on Twitter is the use of hosting a Twitter chat.
-Hosting one lets you better engage with your followers and customer while at the same time build a community and get a higher reach.
+The last item on our list to help your business stand out on Twitter is hosting a Twitter chat.
+Hosting one lets you better engage with your followers and customer while at the same time building a community and getting a higher reach.

 And if you’re not up for hosting one yourself yet, try figuring out relevant Twitter chats in your industry and join them to showcase your thought leadership.